seregazhuk/seregazhuk.github.io_old/_posts/2017-07-11-singleton.md

 {% endhighlight %}

-The `QueryBuilder` should depend on the `Connection` interface. `QueryBuilder` completely depends on the database connection, so in our case, we can pass an instance of the database connection as a constructor parameter.
+The `QueryBuilder` should depend on the `Connection` interface. `QueryBuilder` completely depends on the database connection, so in our case, we can pass an instance of the database connection as a constructor dependency.

 {% highlight php %}
 <?php